deepkit-rest/rest/src/rest/README.md

 ### RestGenericSerializer

-Just like how it behaves in a Create Action, `RestGenericSerializer` purify the request payload against a generated schema, but now the schema is generated based on the fields decorated with `InUpdate`:
+Just like how it behaves in a Create Action, `RestGenericSerializer` purify the request payload against a generated schema, but now the schema is generated based on fields decorated with `InUpdate`:

 ```ts
 class Book {